chrisrutherford/personalprojects/academic/turnips/README.md

 # Intro to Data Science Fall 2020
-Final project will be posted in December
+Final project involving the analysis of the Stalk market's turnip prices in Animal Crossing: New Horizons.